Hi. So, uh, my name is Katharine and I'm currently using <cough> three adjustable desk lamps.

 To which I reply: No!
 How could it be bad?
 Good lighting is beautiful.
 And necessary!

-Dear reader, you already know three reasons why calligraphers should have one or maybe several excellent light sources, right?
+Dear reader, you already know three reasons why calligraphers should have maybe several excellent light sources, right?
 Right:

 • Calligraphers and miniaturists need bright clear light so they can see detail and colour correctly and comfortably